Node.js import.meta: URLs, Caching & Module State

 Live Bindings and TDZ in ESM

 ESM handles cycles through live bindings.
-Instead of receiving a snapshot of an exports object, each import gets a reference to a binding slot in the exporter's module scope.
-The slot's value can change.
-But the slot might also be uninitialized when you try to read it.
+An import does not receive a snapshot of an exports object.
+It receives a reference to a binding slot in the exporter's module scope.
+That slot can change over time, but it can also be uninitialized when another module tries to read it.

 // a.mjs